 If you break a tooth, the crack can extend to the root.
 When your tooth is cold, you will experience pain.
 The depth of the crack determines how your oral care professional will repair it.
 A small crack that ends before your gums can be filled by the Cosmetic Dentistry professional.
 Your tooth will have to be extracted if it is below the gum line.

-What Is the Best Way to Treat Tooth Sensitivity?
+What Is The Best Way To Treat Tooth Sensitivity?

 There are several options for treating tooth sensitivity, each is recommended based on the root cause and the dentist’s personal preference.
 The goal of such treatment is to ensure that the underlying cause of sensitivity has been adequately addressed and resolved.
 This is significant because if you treat your sensitivity only temporarily, the pain will most likely return soon.